Register office opening hours over Xmas and New Year

 Appointments must be booked online via the Registrar eBookings system.

 Please do not attend the register office without making an appointment.
-If you turn up without first making an appointment, you will have to wait until after all our appointments are dealt with before you are seen.
-(This could take some hours).
+If you turn up without first making an appointment (unless in exceptional circumstances) you will not be seen.

 Please note: your booking is not complete until you receive an email with a booking reference